-What if I told you that all you need is 5 minutes for a quick and simple marma point hand massage you can perform anywhere?
+What if I told you that all you need is 5 minutes for a quick and simple marma point hand massage you can perform yourself?
 Waiting in the car, sitting at the desk, sitting in front of the TV - all you need is a little bottle of lotion or oil in your bag and you're good to go.

 What is marma therapy?